SapnaVerma11/Crop_Type_Prediction/README.md

 # Crop_Type_Prediction

 ## Context
 Precision agriculture is in trend nowadays.
 It helps the farmers to get informed decision about the farming strategy.
-Here, I present you a dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.
+Here, is the dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.

 ## Context
 This comes under a classification problem.I have applied KNN algorithm to solve this problem